Matching interventions and people

 - The person’s cognitive and communication abilities.
 As the Care Act Statutory Guidance explains, people with significant cognitive or verbal impairments may be less well able to engage with remote forms of interaction.
 That will not always be the case – video can be useful in the assessment of people with profound and multiple learning disabilities, for example, but should be borne in mind.

 - The person’s willingness to engage in different options.
 All social care interventions should consider the needs and wishes of the individual person.
 If someone is set against the idea of certain means of intervention, this should be respected.
-Alternatively, people might have specific preferences for ways of working that aren’t face to face.
-For example, some people with autism like the opportunity to engage over technology.
+Alternatively, people might have specific preferences for methods of working that aren’t face-to-face.
+For example, some autistic people like the opportunity to engage over technology.

 - The known nature of the person’s needs/request for assistance.
 If the issue at hand is a safeguarding one, for example, being able to see the person may be important.
-Less complex matters may be more proportionately managed by remote interventions.
+Less complex matters may be more proportionately managed by other methods of intervention.

-- complete the demographics using a phone call or by email
+- Complete the basic details such as date of birth, address, etc. using a phone call or by email.

-Clearly, the person in potential need of care and support is not the only participant in any interaction.
-The circumstances of the professional(s), and those of the organisation they work for, need to be factored into the decision about managing an interaction in the best way.
-Issues include:
+While the Care Act informs us that any interaction with the adult or carer should be carried out in a manner that is appropriate and proportionate to the individual’s circumstances, the circumstances of the professional(s), and those of the organisation they work for, need to be factored into the decision about managing an interaction in the best way.
+Some considerations are:

 - The professional’s IT equipment.
 If a staff member has unreliable broadband, for example, this may rule out certain activities, such as group video conferencing.

-- Similarly, some council policies may rule out particular platforms or approaches.
+- Organisational policies regarding online platforms or approaches.
 Using Zoom, for example, is barred in some authorities because of concerns about its security.

-- The staff member’s personal circumstances – especially when working from home.
-A professional will have to consider whether they can be overheard, by children or other family members, or whether confidentiality can be safely maintained.
+- The involved social care practitioner’s personal circumstances – especially when working from home.
+They will have to consider whether they can be overheard, by children or other family members, or whether confidentiality can be safely maintained.

 - Competence with technology should not be an issue.
-Unless there are specific reasons why a professional would struggle with, for example, video conferencing – such as having sensory impairments – then it should be expected that they learn how to use it.
+Unless there are specific reasons why a social care practitioner would struggle with, for example, video conferencing – such as having sensory impairments – then the employer should ensure staff receive appropriate training to enable competency.

-- The professional may wish to consider how much of themselves they reveal in backgrounds etc. during a video call.
+- The social care practitioner may wish to consider how much of themselves they reveal in backgrounds etc. during a video call.
 Consider avoiding having family photographs in the background, for example.

 General pros and cons of each way of intervention

-Please note that there is no need to choose one format for the entirety of the intervention, and that a combination of the below may be the most appropriate and proportionate approach.
+Please note that there is no need to choose one method for the entirety of the intervention, and that a combination of the below may be the most appropriate and proportionate approach.